Workflow Automation for Small Businesses: A 2026 Guide

 Image Source: uipath.com

-UiPath combines robotic process automation with artificial intelligence.
+UiPath is workflow management software that combines RPA with artificial intelligence.
 Small business owners and large enterprises use it as a centralized platform to design, test, and run automated processes.

 Routine task management, like data entry or invoice checks, can be shifted into bots that run around the clock.
 That shift cuts down on labor costs and frees up time for projects that need human focus.